ryanchynoweth44/GeneralPythonExamples/threadingExample/README.md

-# Multithreading in Python
+# Threading in Python

-The global interpretter lock is something that I first learned when I started developing in Python.
+The global interpreter lock is something that I first learned when I started developing in Python.
 It was never really an issue as I was typically working in sequential and single threaded applications.
-Then I realized how great the multi threading library in python is for calling and saving data from REST APIs.
-I provide a simple [example](./threadingAPIData.py) of how to call a rest api and save the data to a csv using the built in threading library.
+Then as developed more and more applications I realized how useful multiple threads can be in an application, as it allows you to accomplish many tasks by kicking off different threads.
+One use case that I really enjoy using the threading library in python is for calling and saving data from REST APIs.
+Simple data collection activities are easy to do sequentially in a python script, but multithreading can provide some very nice capabilities in these types of applications.
+In this simple [example](./threadingAPIData.py), I walk through the process of calling a REST API and save the data to a csv using the built in threading library.

 The general setup of the solutions involves creating a data collection function that is run on a separate thread.
-The purpose of this function is to collect data as it is available or on a regular cadence.
-As the thread is collecting data, it is dumping the requested information into a queue for the main function to access and process.
+The purpose of this function is to collect data as it is available or on a regular cadence and put it into a queue to be processed later.
+As the thread is collecting data, it is dumping the requested information into a queue for the main function to access and process as data is available there.
+This creates a somewhat event based processing engine.

 To get started import the following libraries.
 ```python